-Altitude sickness often termed Acute Mountain Sickness (AMS) is caused by low oxygen level at higher altitudes.
-Minor symptoms of AMS start to appear at 1500m; however this is only commonly noticed in most people after 2500m.
+Altitude sickness often termed Acute Mountain Sickness (AMS) is caused by low oxygen levels at higher altitudes.
+Minor symptoms of AMS start to appear at 1500m; however, this is only commonly noticed in most people after 2500m.
 Even people living in the mountains say they sometimes suffer from altitude sickness when they gain sudden elevation, so there is no total immunity.
-However this does not mean the condition is unavoidable.
+However, this does not mean the condition is unavoidable.

-Altitude sickness shows off with symptoms of headache, nausea and dizziness, often combined by loss in appetite, swelling of face, fatigue, bleeding from nose etc. This can further lead to loss of senses, and inability to think and comprehend which requires immediate attention.
+Altitude sickness shows off with symptoms of headache, nausea, and dizziness, often combined by loss in appetite, swelling of face, fatigue, bleeding from the nose, etc. This can further lead to loss of senses, and inability to think and comprehend which requires immediate attention.

 The process of acclimatization varies from person to person.
-Below, we list some most common regimes that are followed by regular high altitude travellers:
+Below, we list some most common regimes that are followed by regular high altitude travelers:

-* Use sunscreen, sunglasses and hat to keep away from the sun.
+* Use a sunscreen, sunglasses, and a hat to keep away from the sun.
 This reduces the risk of headaches and keeps you safe from extreme mountain conditions.

 * Eat well.
 Consume a lot of carbohydrates.
 At high altitude, the body demands lots of energy to keep warm and working.

 * In case of symptoms of AMS, it is best to go to a lower altitude and wait till everything gets normal again.
 Descend slowly.
 Also, a person with AMS should never be left alone as he/she is unable to think or act properly.